The first trimester is from 0 to 12 weeks. This is the beginning of your pregnancy and is a very important time for its development.

 - dizziness due to changes in circulation and hormones

-Immediate action required: Contact your GP, midwife or maternity unit immediately
+Emergency action required: Contact your GP, midwife or maternity unit immediately if:

 Your baby is growing at a rapid rate.
 This can be tiring work for your body.